aposazhennikov/stream-audio-to-web/README.md

 - Check how it's work if we addin new audio to folder, while stream working. - NOT DONE ❌

-- Add unit tests - NOT DONE ❌
+- Add unit tests - DONE ✅

-- Add e2e tests - NOT DONE ❌
+- Add e2e tests - DONE ✅

 - Add github actions - DONE ✅